 - Increase blog subscribers by 5%

 Once you set SMART goals for your marketing strategy, you can break them down even further by assigning tasks and channel-specific goals.
-This is where you will get into the main content of your roadmap.
-You can now identify milestones that will impact your marketing goals.
+This is where you’ll get into the meat of your roadmap’s material.
+You can now select milestones that will have an influence on your marketing objectives.
 Make sure you assign ownership and due dates to each task so nothing falls through the cracks.